modrocko/apple-mail-tags-alfred-workflow/README.md

 ### List tagged emails

-Type `mtl` to view a list of emails grouped by tag
+Type `mtl` to view a list of all items grouped by tag

 ![](assets/mtl.png)